 HOW IT WORKS: A SHORT THEORY OF GEODEMOGRAPHICS

 In seeking to define the nature of geodemographics, one of us (Harris, 2003, p.
 225) has suggested it is “the analysis of socio-economic and behavioural data about people, to investigate the geographical patterns that structure and are structured by the forms and functions of settlements”.
 Taking time to consider what that long-winded statement actually means sheds light on why neighbourhood classifications may be useful, predictive tools, for analysis and decision taking.

 The relationship between places and people is neither one way nor nolely the consequence of external factors.
 When people speak of “their neighbourhood” or “their community” they do so in a way that suggests an attachment to place.
-Harris (2003) implies that there is an interrelationship between people and places – the link is illustrated by the figure.
+Harris (2003) implies that there is an interrelationship between people and places.
 Therefore, the physical, social and economic properties of settlements in some way reflects the character, choices, preferences, ideals, affluence, consumer lifestyles (and so forth) of past and present populations living in those settlements but also are a consequence of governmental policies, for example in respect of planning controls and social housing initiatives.
 Because a place usually pre-dates the residents so the relationship is two way: the style and character of the settlement “draws in” certain population groups, perhaps by choice, perhaps by necessity; those residents then shape further evolution of the area.
 Longley and Batty (1996, p.
 76) write that:

 “[t]he behaviour of individuals in [geographic] space together contribute to the development of places over time and these place effects in turn condition subsequent spatial [geographical] behaviour.”